gitlabhq/gitlabhq/README.md

 Please see [the installation page on the GitLab website](https://www.gitlab.com/installation/).

-### New versions and upgrading
+### New versions

-Since 2011 GitLab is released on the 22nd of every month.
-Every new release includes an [upgrade guide](doc/update) and new features are detailed in the [Changelog](CHANGELOG).
+Since 2011 a minor or major version of GitLab is released on the 22nd of every month.
+Patch and security releases come out when needed.
+New features are detailed on the [blog](https://www.gitlab.com/blog/) and in the [changelog](CHANGELOG).
+For more information about the release process see the release [documentation](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/doc/release).
+Features that will likely be in the next releases can be found on the [feature request forum](http://feedback.gitlab.com/forums/176466-general) with the status [started](http://feedback.gitlab.com/forums/176466-general/status/796456) and [completed](http://feedback.gitlab.com/forums/176466-general/status/796457).

-It is recommended to follow a monthly upgrade schedule.
-Security releases come out when needed.
-For more information about the release process see the documentation for [monthly](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/release/monthly.md) and [security](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/release/security.md) releases.
+### Upgrading

-* Features that will be in the next releases are listed on the [feature request forum](http://feedback.gitlab.com/forums/176466-general) with the status [started](http://feedback.gitlab.com/forums/176466-general/status/796456) and [completed](http://feedback.gitlab.com/forums/176466-general/status/796457).
+For updating the the Omnibus installation please see the [update documentation](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/update.md).
+For manual installations there is an [upgrader script](doc/update/upgrader.md) and there are [upgrade guides](doc/update).

 ### Run in production mode